photos-network/core/README.md

 [Photos.network](https://photos.network) is a privacy first photo storage and sharing service for fediverse.

 Its core features are:

+- Upload photos and videos without resolution or quality constraints
+- Filter / Search photos by attributes like location or date
+- Group photos by their content like people or objects
 - Share photos with friends, family or public
-- Filter / Search photos by attributes like location or date
-- Group photos by objects like people of objects

 ## Core

-This repository contains the core system of the project.
+This repository contains the **core** system of the project.
 It is responsible for main tasks e.g.:

 - **Authentication** (validate the identity of users)
 - **Authorization** (handle access privileges of resources like photos or albums)
-- **Add-on Handling** (managing add-ons)
+- **Plugin Handling** (extend the feature set by plugins)
 - **Persistency** (read / write data)
 - **Task Processing** (keep track of running tasks)

 ## Development

 The core is written in [Rust](https://rust-lang.org/) and highly customizably by using a Plugin-system.

-Plugins are realized by **dynamic loading** by using [abi_stable_crates](https://github.com/rodrimati1992/abi_stable_crates)

----

 ### Visual Studio Code